Barbarur/NovaPointPowerShell/Troubleshoot/OneDrive Desktop App sync issues.md

 <br>
 ## Check in a different network.

-Possibly the issue is not with the OneDrive Desktop App, but with the network you are using blocking connection to certains IPs.
+Possibly the issue is not with the OneDrive Desktop App, but with the network you are using blocking connection to certain IPs.
 <br>
 ## Connect from a different device